scality/gh-actions-exporter/docs/setup/collected-reported-metrics.md

 ## Workflow job

-Voici les différentes metrics recupérées par le projet GitHub Actions Exporter pour les workflows job.
+Here are the different metrics collected by the GitHub Actions Exporter project for workflows and jobs.

 The duration of a job in seconds: `github_actions_job_duration_seconds`.